 With the forthcoming launch of his Prison to Parenthood project, David explains how his own experiences with alcohol and the family court led him to set up this new pilot scheme.
 2018 was the strangest year I’ve known.
 It began in a prison cell with all

 Toni was determined that on her release from prison she was going to turn her back on the criminal justice system.
 However, as she later discovered, the impact of her prison sentence meant that she’d go on to use her experiences in a much more positive way.

 Megan was extremely disappointed when her university application for a nursing degree was refused on the basis of her criminal record.
 However, after taking time out to re-evaluate her career and her conviction, Megan applied again and was offered places at 3 different universities.
 Nursing had

-As part of our Fair Access to Employment project we’re looking for examples of employers who have carried out inappropriate criminal record checks.
-We’re gathering this information to feed into our legal strategy which aims to put an end to unlawful criminal record checks.
-We’re especially keen
+We’re continuing to look for examples of employers who have carried out inappropriate criminal record checks.
+We’re gathering this information as part of our Fair Access to Employment project and to feed into our legal strategy which aims to put an end to unlawful criminal record checks.

 Despite achieving considerable success since his release from prison, Jack has found that as the positions he applies for have become more senior, the more likely employers are to do criminal record checks.
 Sadly he’s found that rather than base their decision on his employment history, the